+IFRS 13 Fair value measurement Content provides the explanations on all aspects of IFRS 13 in this website.
 IFRS 13 provides a common framework for measuring fair value when required or permitted by another IFRS.

 IFRS 13 defines fair value as ‘The price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.’
 [IFRS 13 9].
 The key principle is that fair value is the exit price from the perspective of market participants who hold the asset or owe the liability at the measurement date.
 It is based on the perspective of market participants rather than the entity itself, so fair value is not affected by an entity’s intentions towards the asset, liability or equity item that is being fair valued.